XueYue404/Abbrivation-bibtex/README.md

 A simple script for journal and conference name abbreviations in bibtex

 ## Dependency
-pandas
+1. pandas
-bibtexparser
+2. bibtexparser
-tqdm
+3. tqdm

 ## Usage
 0. Generate the .bib file using any document management tool, Zotero for example.
 1. Put the excel file and the python script in the same folder, as well as your .bib file.
-2. Change the name of .bib file in the python script, and run it. （original .bib file will be overwritten）
+2. Change the name of .bib file in the python script, and run it. （It will overwrite the original .bib file）
 3. Enjoy!